MicrosoftDocs/MIMDocs/MIMDocs/PlanDesign/mim-best-practices.md

 Depending on the data volume of the initial load, it is possible that the SQL job "FIM_DeleteExpiredSystemObjectsJob" requires a lot of transaction log memory, even if the Recovery Model is set to Simple.
-On the SQL server it should be ensured that this job was successfully completed several times, the job can also be started manually as it cleans up to 20,000 requests per run.
+On the SQL Server, it should be ensured that this job was successfully completed several times.
+The job can also be started manually as it cleans up to 20,000 requests per run.
 If necessary, more memory space for the Transaciton Log must be made available for a short time.